Strategies for Easy Shopify Amazon Integration in 2024

 What does this mean?
 Essentially, it opens up the opportunity for easy bulk-editing.
 It saves time because you can edit and update product information straight from the PIM, and it will populate both Shopify and Amazon Seller Central if you choose.
 No need to do that same thing twice.

 PIM gives you the ability to collect necessary information from ERP for consolidation with Shopify and Amazon.
-If you have an ERP, the recommendation is that you connect your ERP with all your eCommerce platforms.
-Doing so creates a smooth integration between your inventory, supply chain, and product data.
+If you have an ERP, it is advisable to connect your ERP with all your eCommerce platforms, including your Shopify admin and Amazon account.
+Doing so creates a seamless integration between your inventory, supply chain, and product data.

 Basics of an ERP

-An ERP stands for enterprise resource planning, and it is a system that is increasingly necessary for eCommerce businesses to manage back-end processes.
-Aspects like inventory, accounting, managing and planning for product development, and overseeing sales, orders, and other business-wide data all fall under ERP functionality.
+An ERP stands for Enterprise Resource Planning, and it is a system that is increasingly necessary for eCommerce businesses to manage back-end processes.
+Aspects like inventory (Shopify inventory), accounting, managing, and planning for product development, and overseeing sales, orders, and other business-wide data all fall under ERP functionality.

 Why is it important to sync ERP with eCommerce?